apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-your-laptop.md

 # Try out KubeBlocks in 5 minutes on your laptop

-This guide walks you through the quickest way to get started with KubeBlocks, demonstrating how to create a KubeBlocks demo environment (Playground) with one command.
+This guide walks you through the quickest way to get started with KubeBlocks, demonstrating how to create a demo environment (Playground) with one command.

 ## Before you start